Grandmother hypothesis: Criticisms and alternative hypotheses

 Some critics have cast doubt on the hypothesis because while it addresses how grandparental care could have maintained longer female post-reproductive lifespans, it does not provide an explanation for how it would have evolved in the first place.
+One theory is that the number of caregivers has a positive relationship on the likelihood of offspring reaching adulthood, suggesting that grandparents who contribute to the care of their grandchildren are more likely to have their genes passed down.
 Some versions of the grandmother hypothesis asserted that it helped explain the longevity of human senescence.
 However, demographic data has shown that historically rising numbers in older people among the population correlated with lower numbers of younger people.
 This suggests that at some point grandmothers were not helpful toward the survival of their grandchildren, and does not explain why the first grandmother would forgo her own reproduction to help her offspring and grandchildren.

 In addition, all variations on the mother, or grandmother effect, fail to explain longevity with continued spermatogenesis in males.

 Another problem concerning the grandmother hypothesis is that it requires a history of female philopatry.
 Though some studies suggest that hunter-gatherer societies are patriarchal, mounting evidence shows that residence is fluid among hunter-gatherers and that married women in at least one patrilineal society visit their kin during times when kin-based support can be especially beneficial to a woman's reproductive success.
 One study does suggest, however, that maternal kin were essential to the fitness of sons as fathers in a patrilocal society.

 It also fails to explain the detrimental effects of losing ovarian follicular activity.
 While continued post-menopausal synthesis of estrogen occurs in peripheral tissues through the adrenal pathways, these women undoubtedly face an increased risk of conditions associated with lower levels of estrogen: osteoporosis, osteoarthritis, Alzheimer's disease and coronary artery disease.

 However, cross-cultural studies of menopause have found that menopausal symptoms are quite variable among different populations, and that some populations of females do not recognize, and may not even experience, these "symptoms".
 This high level of variability in menopausal symptoms across populations brings into question the plausibility of menopause as a sort of "culling agent" to eliminate non-reproductive females from competition with younger, fertile members of the species.
-This also faces the task of explaining the paradox between the typical age for menopause onset and the life expectancy of female humans.
+This also faces the task of explaining the paradox between the typical age for menopause onset and the life expectancy of female humans..